shsagir/play-area-sync/docs/install-craft-2.md

 * Click `Save` in the upper right corner
 * Done

-Now, since you are working on a local copy which you want to deploy to your fortrabbit App you now need to move all the "local assets" to the newly created `Object Storage` asset source:
+You now need to move all the "local assets" to the newly created `Object Storage` asset source:

 * Go to Assets
 * Drag and drop all your assets to the `Object Storage` asset source on the left side